Aunt Leah's Place

 Results and Impact

-While Ci highlights these key results, they may not be a complete representation of Aunt Leah’s Place’s results and impact.
+This may not be a complete representation of Aunt Leah’s results.

 Impact Rating: Good